DataDog/integrations-extras/pliant/README.md

 ![Create Flow step1-a-][10]

-2. Populate the flow with actions to take upon receiving the Datadog trigger.
+2. Populate the workflow with actions to take upon receiving the Datadog trigger.

 This example workflow is called "RestartHost" and restarts a host from the data Datadog triggers this workflow with.

+Our workflow will be triggered with it's variables assigned to whichever inputs our workflow was triggered with.
+Our workflow can trigger/perform any desired infrastructure automation actions, based on the input from Datadog.
+In this example, we restart a host via SSH under certain circumstances.

   - To add Input variables which populate with data sent from Datadog, click the "Expand" icon on at the start of the workflow to open the Variable panel.
 To create matching **Input** variables, set all of these input variables to equal empty quotes: `""`.
 By default, Datadog sends the following data:
 `body`